NNAAAA/poker/README.md

-😀 This my project in first year
+😀 This my project about c++ game in first year